ropensci/drake/README.md

 # Installation

-You can choose among different versions of `drake`:
+You can choose among different versions of `drake`.

 ```r
 # Install the latest stable release from CRAN.